Connor-DewDrop-87/rapid-prototype-nextGenGame-Team1/README.md

 Name of Game: Jump Goat
-Group Members: Connor Almeyda, John Yeilding, Diogo Campos, Arijah Urrahman Rapid Prototype #1, Digital Prototyping Development, Mohawk College
-Objective: Get to the top
+Group Members: Connor Almeyda, John Yeilding, Diogo Campos, Arijah Urrahman Rapid Prototype #1, Digital Prototyping Development, Mohawk College Objective statement: Get to the top
 Player's goals: jump, or climb over obstacles to reach the objective

 --------------------------------------Controls and How to Play-----------------------------------------------